ibanjo/git-academy/new-readme.txt

 Some text
-Plus some changes added on Github
+Plus some more changes added on Github
 More changes to show git pull